 4. Ice and Salt

 A combination of the coffee and charcoal might sound unusual, but surely this tandem will amaze you!
+It will help you solve the mystery of a smelly drain.
 All you have to do is to use your coffee grounds or even instant coffee powder plus a pulverised charcoal.
 You have to prepare equal amounts of each to make this DIY solution successful!
 Mix 5 tablespoons of coffee to 5 tablespoons of charcoal.
 Once you have mixed these agents thoroughly, you can now put it into a used leg stocking, then hang it into the place where your stinking drain is located.
 The coffee and charcoal are known agents which are very good smell absorbers.
 They can absorb the strong smell from our drain stench while leaving that very good empowering aroma from the coffee.

 This tandem is a good temporary fix until a professional plumber is there for help.
 It is not only useful for drains, but you can also use this inside the fridge, into the bathroom and even everywhere in the house to keep a pleasant smell into the house at all times.